tetratelabs/wazero/RATIONALE.md

 ## Config

 wazero configures scopes such as Runtime and Module using `XxxConfig` types.
-Ex. `RuntimeConfig` configures `Runtime` and `ModuleConfig` configures `Module` (instantiation).
-In all cases, config types begin defaults and can be customized by a user, for example, selecting features or a module name override.
+For example, `RuntimeConfig` configures `Runtime` and `ModuleConfig` configure `Module` (instantiation).
+In all cases, config types begin defaults and can be customized by a user, e.g., selecting features or a module name override.

 ### Why don't we make each configuration setting return an error?
 No config types create resources that would need to be closed, nor do they return errors on use.
 This helps reduce